07:04 minutes Download video (mp4, 40 Mb)

 The Australian Centre for Microscopy & Microanalysis (ACMM) is the largest and most comprehensive facility of its type in Australia.
-The centre is the headquarters the Australian Microscopy & Microanalysis Research Facility (AMMRF), and is a node of the ARC Centre of Excellence for Design in Light Metals.
-Researchers have access to an outstanding array of nanostructural analysis equipment, within the ACMM and at our partner nodes.
+The centre is the headquarters the Australian Microscopy & Microanalysis Research Facility (AMMRF).
+Researchers have access to an outstanding array of nanostructural analysis equipment, within SMM and at our partner nodes.

 The centre is a major contributor to the University’s research output, and plays a vital role in supporting the microscopy and wider community through training, award courses and consulting.